19914039/fledgeDoc/docs/source/installation.rst

 .. note::

   node js can be installed simply by *sudo apt-get install nodejs*.
 But this will install latest version, that fledge-gui may not support.
 The specific version of supported nodejs is 14.x.
 Please install this version only.
-In case you already had nodejs installed in your device check the version first by *node --version* and if it is not 14.x then first uninstall it by *sudo apt remove nodejs* and then re-install using the bellow command
+In case you already had nodejs installed in your device check the version first by *node -V* and if it is not 14.x then first uninstall it by *sudo apt remove nodejs* and then re-install using the bellow command

 .. code-block:: console